desmos-labs/desmos/docs/fullnode/setup/automatic.md

 Following you will find how to download and execute the script that allows you to run a Desmos full node in minutes.

 :::warning Requirements
-Before proceeding, make sure you have read the [overview page](overview.md) and your system satisfied the needed requirements.
+Before proceeding, make sure you have read the overview page and your system satisfied the [needed requirements](overview.md#requirements).

+Also, make sure you setup your environment properly as described inside the [_"Setup your environment"_ section](overview.md#1-setup-your-environment).
 :::

 ## 1. Download the script